Ignacio Ellacuría: Union of science and theology

 In his commencement address to Santa Clara University in 1982, Ellacuría addressed the challenges implied in relating theology with science.
 He articulated a relationship between the two in his vision of a university that served the purpose of liberating the oppressed.
 According to Ellacuría, there are two aspects to every university.
 The most evident one is that it deals with culture, or, in other words, knowledge and the use of sentient intellect.
 The second, and not so evident, is that it must be concerned with the social reality, precisely because a university is inescapably a social force; it must transform and enlighten the society in which it lives.

 Ellacuría believed that a university cannot always and in every place be the same.
 It must constantly look at its own peculiar historical reality.
 The Third World is characterized more by oppression than by liberty, more by poverty than by abundance.
 According to Ellacuría, in such a context a university must do everything possible so that liberty overcomes oppression.
 He added that the university must carry out this general commitment with the means uniquely at its disposal.
 As an intellectual community, the university must analyse causes; use imagination and creativity together to discover remedies to problems; communicate a consciousness that inspires the freedom of self-determination; educate professionals with a conscience, who will be the immediate instruments of such a transformation; and constantly hone an educational institution that is both academically excellent and ethically oriented.

 Ellacuría thought that it is possible for reason and faith to merge in confronting the reality of the poor.
 Reason must open its eyes to their suffering, while faith sees in the weak of this world what salvation must mean and the conversion to which we are called.

 Such a university must take into account the preferential option for the poor.
 This does not mean that only the poor will study at the university; it does not mean that the university should abdicate its mission of academic excellence, an excellence which is needed in order to solve complex social issues of our time.
 What it does mean, he argued, is that the university should be present intellectually where it is needed; to provide science for those without science; to provide skills for those without skills; to be a voice for those without voices; to give intellectual support, for those who do not possess the academic qualifications to make their rights legitimate.

+Sainthood

+In August 2023, the Archbishop of San Salvador announced the opening of Ellacuría's cause for canonization.